AZarbade/esp_homekit/README.md

 Note: This project is a simple template that I will be using in my later projects.
 If you wish to use this you may require specific customization to work with your specific ESP32 devices and configurations.

 Refer to [**Homespan**](https://github.com/HomeSpan/HomeSpan) for detailed documentation.
-Or else just create a issue on this repo, I may be able to help.
+If you have any questions or encounter difficulties, don't hesitate to create an issue on this repository.
+I'll do my best to help.